 This digital application gives Social Sciences course instructors an easy way to apply for the undergraduate In-Course Experience Fund.

-Because this funding is resourced via the Careers & Experiential Education supplemental fee paid by undergraduate students, the funding is intended to allow instructors of undergraduate courses to bring career-development, experiential, or hands-on elements into the classroom, outside of what would be considered standard academic lecture, discussion, and lab proceedings.
+1. This funding is intended to support instructors of undergraduate courses in meeting the goal of bringing experiential or hands-on elements into the classroom, outside of what would be considered standard academic lecture, discussion, and lab proceedings.

-Funding applications that involve inviting trainers/facilitators into the classroom should be applied for via the Trainer/Facilitator Fund, which can also cover related ancillary costs.
+• Trainer/Facilitator Fund - funding applications that involve inviting trainers/facilitators into the classroom (which can also cover related ancillary costs)

 • simulations (experiences simulating a situation or workflow in a workplace, community, or public sector scenario)